earlgreytech/neutron-spec/neutron-architecture.md

 ContractStatus can be modified, but not without restrictions.
 Specifically, only ABIFormat and ABIType fields may be updated and requires a hypervisor specific upgrade method.
 This can not be modified in stateless, pure, or non-upgradeable smart contracts

 Note: In stateless blockchain models which do not incorporate a state database, all of these may be left at default values.

+Finally, the DeploymentInfo structure is data which is determined at deployment time of a smart contract and can otherwise not be modified.

+* DeploymentUTXO: [u8:40] -- The UTXO ID which deployed the current smart contract code.
+(TBD is this needed?)
+* InitialDeploymentHash: u256 -- A hash of the data which was used for the deployment of a transaction.
+Includes things like NeutronVersion, hypervisor specific data, and constructor input data.
+Used for "sub" contract deployment address generation
+* DeployedFrom: UniversalShortAddress -- The responsible party or contract for this address.
+For "responsible party", the first spent UTXO is used as the "creator".
+For a smart contract, the smart contract which directly made the Element API call to create or clone this contract.

+The DeploymentInfo state will be held in the key: `00 03`

+The InitialDeploymentHash uses the NeutronABI "flat" variant for constructing the hash.
+Specifically, it takes the entire stack at the time of smart contract construction, converts it into NeutronABI Flat variant data, and then hashes the resulting data.
+Thus, it is essential for consistency to ensure that extra items are not on the stack when a smart contract is created, as this will also be included into this hash.